 Council Tax Support Banded Scheme

-In addition these changes have opened up our Council Tax Support scheme to more residents who may need this help.
+Since 1st April 2021, Council Tax Support claims for working age households are assessed using an income banded scheme.
+These changes have opened up our Council Tax Support scheme to more residents who may need this help.

 |Discount||Single Person||Single Person with|

 or more children